osu-acm/website/newOSUACMWebsite/README.md

 # OSU ACM Website

-This folder holds the code for our new website.
+This folder holds the code for ACM OSU's new website.